MstXy/in-context-learning/README.md

 *Shivam Garg\*, Dimitris Tsipras\*, Percy Liang, Gregory Valiant* <br>
 Paper: http://arxiv.org/abs/2208.01066 <br>

+We find the paper's practical value limited due to its training approach, which involves starting from scratch.
+Instead, our focus is on exploring the in-context learning capability of a text pre-trained language model, specifically GPT-2, in the context of a linear regression task.

+Given the substantial domain shift, we propose two inference approaches.
+The first adheres to the methodology in the referenced paper, utilizing vectorized xy-pairs as inputs.
+The second transforms vectorized xy-pairs into a single line of text.
+Our experimentation reveals that the second approach fails, while the first approach successfully learns the linear regression task.
+This outcome underscores the presence of valuable knowledge in text pre-trained weights that can be leveraged.

+We thus further experiment with various fine-tuning techniques, including full fine-tune, soft prompting, and low rank adaptation (LoRA).
+Through a comprehensive comparison and analysis of results concerning computation and in-context learning errors, we demonstrate that LoRA is most effective in transferring text pre-trained knowledge to in-context linear regression learning with minimal additional computational cost.

-Our project explores the in-context learning performance of text pre-trained GPT-2.
+In short, our project explores the in-context learning performance of text pre-trained GPT-2.
 We use five different approaches:

 - infer from text pre-trained weights with default (vectorized) input,
 - infer from text pre-trained weights with devised text input,